ThomasWaldmann/moin-2.0-dev/docs/admin/configure.rst

 * stores into the filesystem
 * store metadata and data into separate files/directories
-* uses content-hash addressing for data files
+* uses content-hash addressing for revision data files

-  - this automatically de-duplicates files with same content
+  - this automatically de-duplicates revision data with same content within the whole backend!

 Configuration::